AveryHauser/WorkInProgress/README.md

 # WorkInProgress
-Team Project for Database Systems Team Work In Progress
+Team Project for Database Systems Team Work In Progress.